State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         Manager role, and log in with this user instead.
 Now the acl_users should behave normally again, and you should be able to change the settings.

-Use

-    Once your web server is happily passing an authenticated login name to Plone via a request header, WebServerAuth kicks in and makes Plone consider that user logged in.
-To grant privileges to such a web-server-authenticated user...

-        1. In Plone, create a user with the same login name.
-(The old AutoMemberMaker product would automatically create Plone users.
-This led to a profusion of uninteresting users in large organizations.)

-        2. Assign privileges to that user as you normally would.

 Configuration